 Encourage your student to take advantage of Career Services early.

-Career Services offers advice on anything from choosing a major to finding a full-time job after graduation.
+Career Services offers career coaching on everything from choosing a major to finding a full-time job after graduation.
 Have your student register for DIGGERecruiting, the online source for job postings, company and recruiter information, interview sign-ups, career events, and much more.

 Motivate your student to be proactive in setting and achieving career goals.